dragunovv/Pancakeswap_Sniper/README.md

 We charge a 5% comision fee on the used BNB for purchasing tokens and other 5% on the profits (and not on the losses).

+## Troubleshooting
+The log of the bot can show multiple errors if the operations are not performed correctly.
+Among the most common ones:
+1)
+2)

 ## Contact
 - **Mail** : fedir.dyachenko@protonmail.com